Let’s cut straight to the point, because I’m not in the mood for introductions: I’m taking a break from social media. Again.

 The first two days are constant twitching and reaching for the phone.
 On the third day, there’s peace.
 The mind gets quieter.
 There’s no compulsion to share this thought or that thought online.
 After the short withdrawal phase, being unplugged turns into pure bliss.

-Maybe right now it’s not the right choice for you to unplug.
+Maybe right now it’s not the right time for you to unplug.
 It wasn’t the right time for me on numerous occasions, and then at some point it finally was.
-I kept this idea at the back of my mind, so I was able to identify when the time was right and act on it.
+I kept this idea at the back of my mind, so I was able to identify when the moment came to act on it.

 I’m trying to plant this idea into your mind, and then maybe, when the time is right, you might give yourself a chance for a different choice.